Students

 Description: This activity will consist of each student preparing a working document that reflects the state of the art of the topic on which they are carrying out their research work.
 The length of the document will not exceed 20 pages.
 It will be submitted to the academic committee in the first year of the training period.
 The document can be written in Spanish or English.
 The aim of this activity is for students to be able to structure, summarise and present, in a written document, the relevant information of their field of study.
 The duration of this activity is estimated at 20 hours during an academic year.
 This activity supports the achievement of the basic competence CB11 and the capacity CA02.
 All students must participate in this activity.

-Control procedure: The activity will be controlled by registering the document.
+Review procedure: The activity will be reviewed by registering the document.
 The preparation of this document will be taken into account by the academic committee when drafting the report on the student's activity document.
-The evaluation of this activity will be carried out by the teaching staff of the student's line of research, taking into account the depth of the review, its relevance and the structure and clarity of the document.
+The evaluation of this activity will be carried out by the faculty of the student's research area, taking into account the depth of the review, its relevance, and the structure and clarity of the document.

 Training in information search skills